dmlc/cxxnet/doc/README.md

 #Document Home

-This is the documentation for cxxnet.
+This is the documentation for cxxnet, a

 ### Configuration file structure